 Compare this effect to an ordinary picture frame - why do we like to put frames around pictures we display on a wall?
 One reason is the frame keeps our attention from wandering away from the picture and over to something else - like the pattern on the wallpaper!

-Take every opportunity to “frame” your subjects, find creative ways of doing it.
-Frame through windows, doorways, arches, tunnels… and even use people like frames, by shooting pictures in the space between them.
+Take every opportunity to frame your subjects, find creative ways of doing it.
+Frame through windows, doorways, arches or people by shooting pictures in the space between them.
 You will find that it often adds considerable interest to your headshot photography that otherwise may have been rather bland and boring.

 A Good Composition Will Make Your Headshot Photography Looking Like a Pro